Muqadaswaffa/amazon-landing-page-clone/README.md

-# amazon-landing-page-clone
-🛍️ Amazon Landing Page Clone  A static clone of Amazon's homepage built using HTML5 and CSS3.
-This project focuses on recreating the core layout and UI components of a real-world e-commerce platform to strengthen my frontend development skills.
-Technologies: HTML, CSS, Flexbox, Grid Note: This version is desktop-only and not fully responsive.
+ # 🛍️ Amazon Landing Page Clone

+I created a static clone of Amazon's homepage using **HTML5** and **CSS3**.
+This project helped me practice structuring web pages, working with layout techniques like **Flexbox** and **Grid**, and replicating the look of a real-world e-commerce platform.

+---

+## 📌 Features

+- Header with logo, search bar, and navigation links
+- Amazon-style product grid layout
+- Footer section with important links
+- Designed for desktop view only (not responsive)

+## 🛠️ Technologies I Used

+-  HTML5
+- CSS3
+- Flexbox
+- CSS Grid
+- Google Fonts / Font Awesome (if used)